pnt1234/CSE840/Fall2022/schedule-Fall2022.md

 ---
  Below is a tentative schedule for the class.
 Instructor reserves the right to modify it.
 Please check back regularly.

+**Note:** Quizzes are due on Fridays (before midnight) and homeworks are usually due on Sundays (before midnight) unless stated otherwise.

 | Week |    Dates   |    Topics and Reading Materials                |     Deliverables     |
 |------|:-----------|------------------------------------------------|----------------------|